 Many medicines in New Zealand are subsidised by the Government.
 You make a small contribution to the cost of the medicines you receive when you pay a prescription charge.

 Once patients and their families have collected 20 new prescription items in a year, they can get a prescription subsidy, which means they won’t have to pay any more prescription charges until 1 February the following year.
 Find out more from the Prescription subsidy scheme page.

-For further information talk to your GP or pharmacist.
+For further information talk to your general practice or pharmacist.